 Studies of real-world emergency decision-making give that creating a base for decisions is a collaborative process where many perspectives, competencies and cultures are included.
 Information cues may seem obvious and stable, but there is always room to interpret their meaning and their consequences for decision-making, such as when prioritizations must be made or in the selection of operational tactics.
 The process of working up to a decision through action and feedback is important for the quality of and belief in the final decision.
-Observations like these have spawned the notion of negotiation in the creation of rationales for decision-making.
-This process is collaborative in nature and must be taken into account when modelling emergency response decision-making, perhaps more so when cascading effects are added, because it lies in the nature of such emergencies that broader layers of people are involved.
+Observations like these have spawned the notion of negotiation in the creation of rationales for decision-making, perhaps more so when cascading effects are added, because it lies in the nature of such emergencies that broader layers of people are involved.